iterait/emloop/docs/advanced/config.rst

 Now, we can import them and rewrite only the arguments which differ.
 In the following example, we reuse the whole dataset as is.
-The model is almost the same but we need to specify different `inputs` and `outputs` since the prediction stream will no longer provide the target class (`animal`).
+The model is almost the same but we need to specify different `inputs` and `outputs` since the inference stream will no longer provide the target class (`animal`).
 The model itself is supposed to infer the `animal` instead.
 Finally, we define a completely different set of hooks.

 .. code-block:: yaml

-    predict:
+    infer:
       dataset:
         <<: *dataset